Splashcard04/Map-Key/src/ReMapper/Wiki.md

 ## Geometry material

 `Material` is a class that helps with creating map-wide materials quickly.
 It also supports auto-filling shader keywords with VSCode.
-Youcan also assign the created material to the primary group of a ModelScene.
+You can also assign the created material to the primary group of a ModelScene.

 ### Example